play-with-go/play-with-go/guides/2020-10-19-go-fundamentals/en.markdown

   confirm that your error handling works.
 If the call returns a non-empty string or no error, you use the t parameter's `Fatalf` method to print a message to the console and end execution.

-At the command line in the greetings directory, run the `<!--ref:gotest-->` command to execute the test.
-The `<!--ref:gotest-->` command executes test functions (whose names begin with `Test`) in test files (whose names end with `_test.go`).
+At the command line in the greetings directory, run the `<!--ref:cmdgo.test-->` command to execute the test.
+The `<!--ref:cmdgo.test-->` command executes test functions (whose names begin with `Test`) in test files (whose names end with `_test.go`).
 You can add the `-v` flag to get verbose output that lists all of the tests and their results.

 The tests should pass: